 Strudel holds no place in my heart.
 It played no significant role in my youth, and even less so in the fullness of my maturity.
 I saw this month's challenge as an obligation I was honor-bound to meet, like giving every kid in my 4th grade elementary school class a Valentine, even the kid who chewed his sweatshirt collar, because I didn't want anyone to feel left out.

+Rather than use the traditional apple filling, I decided to take my own advice and use what was seasonally available.
 Since peaches are now beginning to show up in the market, they were my choice.
 Peeled and sliced, I tossed them with brown sugar, a bit of lemon juice, cornstarch for thickening, and nutmeg.
 Then onto the dough (which had been lightly brushed with butter and topped with toasted breadcrumbs - the bread being courtesy of Z., who looked justifiably appalled when I reached for commercial bread at the supermarket).
 I rolled it all up like Cleopatra in reverse, and into the oven it went.

 Though I don't have a lot of experience with strudel, I'm pretty damn sure it's supposed to be crispy and flaky, a shattering of pastry encasing a tender filling.
 The top of my strudel seemed crispy...at first.
 But after letting it cool (as the filling was molten right out of the oven and likely to turn into some variety of peach-flavored napalm), what I was left with was soggy and bland.
 The peaches themselves had a lovely, bright flavor that spoke of the incipient warmth of summer, but as for everything else....
 I think the most appropriate word would be "meh."